Backups - All about Backups

 File Backups

 We backup all files daily.
 We keep a timed backup for at least 30 days, so even if you make several changes, we can get back to a specific version of the file.
+We may also store weekly backups for longer periods of time.
 There is a small fee for restoring an individual file or directory.

 Database Backups

 We backup our database twice daily.
 We keep 30 days history.
-However, it is difficult to restore just one customers website, so there is a fee for restoration.
+However, it is difficult to restore just one customers website, so there is a fee for restoration to ensure we target just the data you need restored.
 This fee will cost less if you contact us on the same day you have an issue, eg before close of business.

 Email Backups